Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 You don’t have to spend loads of money on materials when you’re just starting out.
 However, when you’ve decided that you’re serious about wanting to improve, I do advise saving up a bit to invest in some quality materials that will last, rather than splashing out on bad quality tools then having to buy everything again when they very quickly break or get worn out.
 Doing it this way gets you started on the right foot with your own oil painting practice.

-I’ll run over the basics, but for more information on painting materials and the products I recommend, check out the beginner’s oil painting supplies guide (it covers all the materials, what they do and how to use them).
+I’ll run over the basics.
+For more information on painting materials and the products I recommend, check out the oil painting for beginners: supplies guide.
+It covers all the materials, what they do and how to use them.

 I’ve linked to products I recommend below:

 Starting off with a limited palette of primaries is a way to spend less money whilst improving your mixing skills.
 As from the primary colours you can mix a wide range of hues and tones.

 Take a look at some of the different brands of oil paint too.
 Different brands come at different price points, but will also vary in quality and working properties.
 A reasonable but quality brand like Winsor & Newton is great for beginners.
 Gamblin, M. Graham, Schmincke and Michael Harding are excellent quality brands worth trying.